 Meet Cuckoo—An Embedded Open-Source Lap Timer

 When the opportunity to do that appeared on the horizon, we organized a small brainstorm to determine what we wanted to do.
-The only thing we knew at the time was that we wanted to open-source our future project and make it accessible to everyone.
+The only thing we knew at the time was that we wanted to open-source our embedded project and make it accessible to everyone.
 Solving a real-world problem would be a nice bonus.

 Moreover, these devices need special equipment mounted near the finish/start line.
 Of course, numerous mobile apps measure lap times and other parameters like speed, g forces in the corners etc. The problem is, they do not seem to be very accurate.
 External GPS devices can be attached to the mobile phone to increase accuracy, but they tend to be very expensive.
 We knew we could create something better within a reasonable price range and still have some fun with it.

 Our hobbyist experience with drones suddenly became surprisingly useful.
 We thought we could use transmitters used by drones to emit video and audio signals, which are later received by the pilot’s goggles.
 You could ask: “Why the heck do they need video and audio signal to measure lap times?”.
 We don’t.
 We thought we could only measure the signal strength and determine when the car passed near the transmitter placed on a finish line.
 A single transmitter seemed to be enough to serve multiple receivers placed in the cars or any other vehicles moving around the race track.
-We decided to use popular and widely available transmitters and receivers, connected to an nRF processor—a platform which we had been already familiar with.
+We decided to use popular and widely available transmitters and receivers, connected to an nRF processor—a familiar platform.
 Its job would be to make the necessary calculations and drive the display presenting live data of the lap times.

 We set out to solve a real-world problem in the way no one approached it before, using popular and available hardware components.
 Now, let’s go into details!

 To put it simply, the main idea was to place the transmitter next to the finish line of the track.
 In the car, there would be the receiver checking the received signal strength.
 We assumed that we would be able to see the moments when the car goes next to the finish line just by observing the strength of the received signal.
 That was the theory.
-We were not sure if the distance would be close enough and if the inertia of the signal strength measurements would be low enough to see precise points of time corresponding to the new laps.
+We were not sure if the distance would be close enough, and if the inertia of the signal strength measurements would be low enough to see precise points of time corresponding to the new laps.
 To proceed with the implementation, we needed proof that our approach was doable.
 Therefore we did a few measurements to confirm the validity of the idea.